 On a summer day in Sydney many years ago, two young Chinese nationals and two younger Australians stood before a greying celebrant at a Kings Cross marriage registry.
-It was an unusual affair, attended by no friends or family and, outside of the legal necessities, devoid of pomp or ceremony.

 As the brides and grooms recited their vows, each committed to a secret that, if revealed, could lead to serious criminal charges.
 The two marriages were, in fact, shams, conducted to give Helen Liu, from Shandong in China's north, and her countryman Harry Xu the right to stay in Australia permanently.

 As Liu pledged her fidelity to David Shultz and Xu spoke of his devotion to Grace Clague, the two couples committed themselves to a lie that would stay hidden for years.